etkecc/honoroit/README.md

 ## TODO

-* autoleave empty rooms and notify about that
-* mark request as done
+* process files
+* process images
 * Email<->Matrix helpdesk
+* End-to-End Encryption
+* autoleave empty rooms and notify about that (requires persistent store)

 ## How it works